-Hierarchy in the Bk world
+Hierarchy in the beekeeping world

-In the UK Government bees come under the auspices of The Animal and Plant Health Agency (APHA)

-The National Bee Unit (NBU) is managed by APHA and is at Sand Hutton, York YO41 1LZ www.nationalbeeunit.com, headed by Julian Parker, their main concern is bee health.
+In the UK Government bees come under the auspices of The Animal and Plant Health Agency (APHA) The National Bee Unit (NBU) is managed by APHA and is at Sand Hutton, York YO41 1LZ.

+www.nationalbeeunit.com Their main concern is bee health plus some training.

 The country is divided into regions, each of which have a full time Regional Bee inspector, and then Seasonal Inspectors who are employed for the beekeeping season.